mikerodrigues/onkyo_eiscp_ruby/README.md

 		$ onkyo.rb -d

+* Send a human-readable command

+		$ onkyo.rb system-power on  # uses Command.parse

-* Send a raw command
+* Or send a raw command

-		$ onkyo.rb PWR01 # or any string accepted by EISCP::Command.parse
+		$ onkyo.rb PWRQSTN   # Also tries to use Message.parse

 * Connect to the first discovered receiver to see status updates